-At ACCIONA, we deliver solutions that address some of the world’s most pressing environmental challenges—including water scarcity, access to clean energy, climate adaptation, circular economy development, biodiversity protection, and resilient infrastructure.
+ACCIONA delivers solutions that address some of the world’s most pressing environmental challenges, including water scarcity, access to clean energy, climate adaptation, circular economy development, biodiversity protection, and resilient infrastructure.

-As a global leader in sustainable infrastructure and renewable energy, ACCIONA is uniquely positioned to help drive Canada’s transition to a low-carbon, climate-resilient future.
-Our projects contribute directly to the United Nations Sustainable Development Goals, ensuring that the infrastructure we design and build supports long-term environmental, social, and economic value.
+As a global leader in sustainable infrastructure and renewable energy, we are uniquely positioned to advance Canada’s transition to a low-carbon, climate-resilient future through transformational projects that support the United Nations Sustainable Development Goals.

-In Canada, ACCIONA does more than construct roads, bridges, transit systems, water treatment facilities, and renewable energy projects.
-We focus on delivering solutions that align with Canada’s climate commitments, support Indigenous and local communities, strengthen regional economies, and accelerate the transition to a decarbonized economy.
+In Canada, ACCIONA goes beyond building roads, bridges, transit systems, water treatment facilities, and renewable energy projects.
+We design solutions that align with Canada’s climate commitments, empower Indigenous and local communities, strengthen regional economies, and accelerate the shift to a decarbonized, sustainable future.

 Access to clean water and sanitation is essential to sustainable development and climate resilience.
 Across North America, ACCIONA delivers advanced desalination and water treatment infrastructure that strengthens water security, enhances public health and supports long-term environmental stewardship.